LukasWoodtli/WebPage/pelican/content/object_databases.md

     - relationship name (id, not string)
     - object id (ODI) of related object
 - Objectivity traverses relationships until it locates the desired relationship
+- array is like part of an adjacent matrix

 ### Inline Relationships